Itvisors/mendix-nativeDraggableList/README.md

 ## Limitations
 - Currently pluggable widgets cannot change data in a datasource so the widget sets a JSON string on the context upon drop
+- Unfortunately this widget does not work in Mendix 10.18 thru 10.21 due to React Native library conflicts in the native app template

 ## Context entity
 The widget needs a context to place the drop data in.
 Make sure it has an unlimited string to contain the drop data JSON